vippsas/vipps-woocommerce/README.md

 You can only get paid by users who have Vipps.
 At the moment Vipps is only available in Norway.

+### In which countries can I use MobilePay?
+You can only get paid by users who have MobilePay.
+At the moment, MobilePay is only available in Finland and Denmark.

-### Does Vipps offer a test environment for Vipps for WooCommerce?
+### Does Vipps MobilePay offer a test environment for the plugin?

-Yes, for developers that want to contribute to the development of the plugin.
+For developers that want to contribute to the development of the plugin, there is a test environment.
-Vipps does not offer a test account for normal users of the plugin.

-You will need an account for direct integration with the eCom API, which can be ordered from [*Payment Integration*](https://vippsmobilepay.com/online/payment-integration).
+You will need an account for direct integration with the payment APIs, which can be ordered from [*Payment Integration*](https://vippsmobilepay.com/online/payment-integration).

 If you already have a Vipps account for WooCommerce and want to contribute to